topocm/topocm_content/src/w0_background/band_structures.md

 where $m^*$ is the electron effective mass, $\sigma_{x,y}$ are Pauli matrices and $\alpha_R$ is the Rashba spin-orbit coupling.
 This model is rather complicated to derive from the atomistic level (though it can be done).
 On the hand, it has also been checked experimentally through transport.

 ## Summary

-Let us summarize this review of bandstructures.
 The main goal of this section was to review the simplest models for how electrons in crystals can be described quantum mechanically.

+Let us summarize this review of bandstructures:
-Quantum mechanics views electrons as waves described by the Schrodinger equation.
+* Quantum mechanics views electrons as waves described by the Schrodinger equation.
-The Schrodinger equation when written in a basis of orbitals becomes a matrix eigenvalue problem from linear algebra.
+* The Schrodinger equation when written in a basis of orbitals becomes a matrix eigenvalue problem from linear algebra.
-The Schrodinger equation for electrons in crystals can be solved using Bloch's theorem, where crystal momentum $k$ is a good quantum number.
+* The Schrodinger equation for electrons in crystals can be solved using Bloch's theorem, where crystal momentum $k$ is a good quantum number.
+* The crystal momentum $k$ is periodic within the Brillouin zone.
-We can treat the crystal moemntum $k$ as a derivative when $k$ is small.
-This leads to the $k\cdot p$ Hamiltonian for many materials.
+* We can treat the crystal momentum $k$ as a derivative when $k$ is small - called the $k\cdot p$ approximation.
-We solve this Hamiltonian numerically by discretizing the derivative.
+* We solve this Hamiltonian numerically by discretizing the derivative $k$.